pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw598/pw598.github.io/main/_posts/images/plotly_cht.png" style="height: 400px; width:auto;">

-To zoom in, rotate, and hover over points for labels, download the chart by <a href="https://github.com/pw598/pw598.github.io/blob/main/_posts/images/plotly_chart.html" download="plotly_chart.html">right-clicking here</a> and selecting "Save Link As".
-Or, <a href="https://github.com/pw598/Articles/blob/main/notebooks/MySQL_via_Shell_and_Python.ipynb">download the .ipynb notebook</a>.
+To zoom in, rotate, and hover over points for labels, download the chart by <a href="https://github.com/pw598/pw598.github.io/blob/main/_posts/images/plotly_chart.html" download="plotly_chart.html">right-clicking here</a>, select "Save Link As" and save as an .html file, and then open with a web browser.
+Or, <a href="https://github.com/pw598/Articles/blob/main/notebooks/MySQL_via_Shell_and_Python.ipynb">download the .ipynb notebook (and open in Google Colab or Jupyter Notebook).</a>.

 We see that ships and boats (green), motorcycles (red), and aviation (pink) are tightly clustered and relatively distant from the clusters near the bottom.
 The gold dots contain streetcars, buses, and trains.
 The teal dots contain classic cars, and the purple and green dots contain sports cars.
-In a more perfect analysis, perhaps the purple and green dots would be a part of the same cluster, and the gold dot that is touching them (18th Century Vintage Horse Carriage) would be further away from them.
+In a more perfect analysis, perhaps the purple and green dots would be a part of the same cluster, and the gold dot that is touching them (18th Century Vintage Horse Carriage) would be further away.
 But we're relying on a pre-trained semantic model to make distinctions largely based on vehicle brand names, which is probably not its forte.

 # What's Next?

-- Likely next will be an article about JSON (JavaScript Object Notation) based queries with MongoDB.
-Future RDBMS posts may include SQL functions, and/or a sandbox application using Streamlit.
+- Next post will likely be about JSON (JavaScript Object Notation) queries for databases like MongoDB.
+Future RDBMS posts may include SQL functions, or a sandbox application using Streamlit.